michaelspatrick/woocommerce-vod/README.md

 ## Usage

 ### Selling a VOD Product
-- Create a WooCommerce product of type **VOD** or assign a VOD variation.
+- Assign a VOD variation.
 - Once a customer purchases, the plugin inserts a record into `wp_woocommerce_vod` linking the user and product.
 - The **Streaming Video** tab will automatically appear for the customer on that product page.